Patmos Saint John Monastery

 Location: Chora

-The monastery has an impressive, heavy gate that can be reached by the stony pathways adorned with pebbles.
-A beautifully decorated yard can be seen with a well with holy water and a water tank in its center.
-The monastery is fortified with tall, thick walls, towers and ramparts, which are works from Byzantine architecture.
-An arch with four curves on the eastern side of the monastery dominates the area and also bears many frescoes symbolizing of miracles performed by Agios Ioannis Theologos (Saint John the Theologian).
+The monastery has a heavy gate that can be reached by some stony pathways adorned with pebbles.
+The beautifully decorated inner courtyard features a well with holy water and a water tank in its center.
+Since the island was repeatedly ravaged by the Turks around the time of the monastery’s construction, it is heavily fortified with tall, thick walls, towers, and ramparts.
+Most of these fortifications are prime examples of Byzantine architecture.
+An arch with four curves on the eastern side of the monastery dominates the area and also bears many frescoes symbolizing miracles performed by Saint John.

 Map